What is the best way to set up a Mac Mini music server?

 Which Mac Mini has the best performance?

 For music playback alone, even an entry level Mac Mini will yield excellent performance.

 If you are oversampling, doing digital signal processing (DSP), digital EQ, digital room correction, or converting to Double-Rate DSD (aka DSD128) or Quad-Rate DSD (aka DSD256), we recommend getting the fastest most powerful Mac Mini available.

 Though discontinued in late 2014, the i7 quad-core is still the fastest Mac Mini ever made.
 Highly recommended if you are doing any kind of DSP.

-What does it mean to use dedicated data paths for each type of data.
+What does it mean to use dedicated data paths for each type of data?